apptainer/singularity-userdocs/build_a_container.rst

 =============

 Singularity 3.0 introduces the option to perform a remote build.
-The ``--builddir`` option allows you to specify a URL to a different build service.
+The ``--builder`` option allows you to specify a URL to a different build service.
 For instance, you may need to specify a URL to build to an on premises installation of the remote builder.
+This option must be used in conjunction with ``--remote``.

 ``--detached``
 ==============